Skip to content

 What To Wear Under Dress Shirt

 Is a dress shirt sufficient on its own, or do you need to wear something under it?
-Depending on your dress shirt, the weather, and the occasion, you may or may not decide to wear something underneath your dress shirt.
-If you do decide that you need an undershirt, what to wear under your dress shirt is important.
+Depending on your dress shirt, the weather, and the occasion, you may or may not decide to wear something under a dress shirt.
+If you do decide that you need an undershirt, what to wear under a dress shirt is important.

 Best Dress Shirt Undershirt